mxagar/software_devops_ibm/08_Docker_Kubernetes/README.md

 In this exercise, the *Welcome string* in `app.js` file is slightly changed and we roll an update.

+Note: the `kubectl proxy` should be running on a second terminal.

 ```bash
 # Change line in app.js
 # "Hello..." <-> "Welcome..."